electron/electron/docs/development/upgrading-chrome.md

   - You will need it to run tests
 6. Fix compilation and linking errors
 7. Ensure that Release build can be built too: `$ ./script/build.py -c R`
-  - Often you will have different linking errors in Release build, fix them too.
+  - Often the Release build will have different linking errors that you'll need to fix.
-  -Some compilation and linking errors are caused by missing source/object files in the libcc `dist`
+  - Some compilation and linking errors are caused by missing source/object files in the libcc `dist`
 8. Update `./script/create-dist` in the libcc repo, recreate a `dist`, and run Electron bootstrap script once again.

 #### Tips for fixing compilation errors
 - Fix build config errors first
 - Fix fatal errors first, like missing files and errors related to compiler flags or defines
-- Try to identify complex errors as soon as possible,
+- Try to identify complex errors as soon as possible.
   - Ask for help if you're not sure how to fix them
 - Disable all Electron features, fix the build, then enable them one by one
 - Add more build flags to disable features in build-time.

-When Electron successfully builds in a Debug configuration, try to run tests:
+When a Debug build of Electron succeeds, run the tests:
 `$ ./script/test.py`
 Fix the failing tests.